mwyvr/rid/README.md

 ## Benchmark

-As expected, about 2M IDs are generated per second in the simplest of use cases:
+As expected, about 20 million IDs are generated *per second* in the simplest of use cases, a for loop benchmark generating nothing but new IDs:

     $ go test -benchmem -benchtime 1s  -run=^$ -bench ^BenchmarkIDNew$ github.com/solutionroute/sid
     goos: linux